Cypher vs Veto matchup in Valorant

 Cypher vs Veto Matchup Summary

-The Cypher vs Veto matchup in Valorant is a heavily one-sided matchup.
-Based on 6 competitive matches analyzed, Veto wins 83.3% of the time compared to Cypher's 16.7%, a 66.7 percentage point difference.
+The Cypher vs Veto matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 8 competitive matches analyzed, Veto wins 75.0% of the time compared to Cypher's 25.0%, a 50.0 percentage point difference.
 The most significant gap is in attack-side performance, where Veto consistently outperforms.
 In this Sentinel vs Sentinel matchup, Veto has overwhelming superiority in this agent matchup.
 Cypher should never take isolated fights against Veto and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Cypher vs Veto Fragging Analysis